ostinelli/gin.io/docs/controllers.md

 self.request
 ```

-Please note that Ralis only accepts requests that provide JSON in the body, hence the body is available to you pre-parsed for your convenience.
+> Ralis only accepts requests that provide JSON in the body, hence the body is available to you pre-parsed for your convenience.

 The request has the following properties: